apache/incubator-kie-kogito-pipelines/docs/current_pipelines.md

 ## Jenkins

+All current Jenkins pipelines can be found in https://eng-jenkins-csb-business-automation.apps.ocp-c1.prod.psi.redhat.com/job/KIE/

+Each project has there its own folder (`drools`, `kogito`, `optaplanner`) and in there its own main seed job (see after).
 ### Seed generation

-For more information on the see generation, please look at the [jenkins](./jenkins.md) documentation.
+For more information on the seed generation, please look at the [jenkins](./jenkins.md) documentation.

 Main information to remember: